ManuelBuslon/find-test-names/README.md

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Acknowledgments

+* [Gleb Bahmutov](https://github.com/bahmutov), owner of the [find-test-names](https://github.com/bahmutov/find-test-names) repository that was forked.